 A breathless email from Tony Perkins invites me to Stanford to watch lions eat Christians.
 Or so it sounds.
 Tony writes that his conference, Always On, is about â€œthe sweet spots in the technology marketsâ€¦where innovation is disrupting behavior and creating new business opportunitiesâ€.
 His website concludes, â€œcome play [continue …]

 A range of African NGOs and organisations has expressed frustration and concern in response to statements from G8 that world leaders would solve Africa’s problems with limited debt relief and increased aid.
-Writers and campaigners from a range of African countries have expressed their views in the Alternatives Commission [continue …]
+Writers and campaigners from a range of African countries have expressed their views in the Alternatives Commission for [continue …]

 Someone told me (offline) that my reaction to Live8 yesterday was unduly critical.
 Isn’t it better for people to be charged up and optimistic about a big challenge, such as poverty, rather than overwhelmed and demotivated?
 It’s a tricky call.
 I still agree with George Monbiot that Live8 will have [continue …]